updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/README.md

 ``Are you sure you want to add site test to Homestead? (in /etc/hosts and Homestead.yaml)``

-*Warning!
-After running the script and adding site, do not forget to run 'vagrant reload --provision' in Homestead directory.*
 # Instructions for using Homestead Grasshopper

 #### (1) QUICK COMMAND for adding a site to Homestead: